hazelcast/hazelcast/hazelcast-documentation/src/IntegratedClustering.md

 Timestamp cache is replicated.
 On every update, a replication message is sent to all the other nodes.

+Eviction support is limited to max-size and TTL only.
+When max-size is hit, 20% of the entries will be evicted automatically.

 ### Hazelcast Modes for Hibernate Usage